I think it’s time to face facts about this whole “internet” thing.

 5: Reinforces a winner-take-all economy.
 Ebay, Amazon, Facebook, and similar are essentially natural monopolies, like electricity.
 Just unregulated The result is an economic and societal landscape dominated by oligarchs, with a concentration of wealth that would have been unimaginable in (say) the post WWII era when America dominated the globe.

 6: Requires a huge Federal budget deficit to support the extreme concentration of income in few hands.
 Because the rich have such a low marginal propensity to consume (that is, they spend only a sliver of their income), somebody has to borrow and spent a ton of money every year, or the large net savings of the rich would tank the economy.
 (They put the money in the bank, somebody else has to take it out of the bank, or there’s not enough spending to support current income.)
-Thus, we’re only an unavoidable path toward bankruptcy, as a country, because the large annual Federal deficit is needed to offset the annual net savings of our collective super-rich, to whom an increasing share of GDP flows.
+Thus, we’re on an unavoidable path toward bankruptcy, as a country, because the large annual Federal deficit is needed to offset the annual net savings of our collective super-rich, to whom an increasing share of GDP flows.

 Or maybe we just like spending money.